Ali-Bokhari/IMDb-Search/README.md

-Search IMBD by Actor/Actress or by Movie
+Search IMDb by Actor/Actress or by Movie

 Datasets available at: https://datasets.imdbws.com/ Download name.basics.tsv, title.basics.tsv, title.principals.tsv and put them in a folder